Hybrid Mattress Buying Guide

-These sleeves can be made of foam or fabric, and they work to reduce the motion transfer and squeakiness associated with traditional spring support cores without sacrificing airflow.
+The sleeves surrounding the coils can be made of foam or fabric, and they work to reduce the motion transfer and squeakiness associated with traditional spring support cores without sacrificing airflow.
 The pockets also mean hybrid support cores are more adaptable than networked coil systems because they can compress and rise to fit your unique shape.

 The main reasons hybrids feature a coil support layer are to increase the responsiveness and air circulation of the bed.
 The two main complaints about traditional memory foam mattresses are they retain heat and have no bounce.
 A hybrid’s coil support core solves these problems, and it even gives extra bounce and circulation to the naturally cooler and more responsive latex.

 Some, but not all, hybrids have a base layer of hard foam underneath the coil support layer.
 This foam base layer helps protect the bottom of the coils from wear and tear, making the mattress more durable by helping the coils keep their tension longer.

 The base layer can also help reduce motion transfer and noise even further by cushioning the coils as you move around on the bed.